Barrage of missiles on Saudi Arabia ramps up Yemen war

 The kingdom has said hundreds of its own soldiers and civilians have been killed in Houthi mortar and short-range missile attacks across their rugged southern border.

-The United Nations says 10,000 people have died in the conflict so far, and millions face potential famine and disease because of disruption to food and medical supplies.

-Around 22 million civilians, or 75 percent of Yemen’s population, require humanitarian aid, according to latest U.N. data.
-The conflict has caused the worst cholera outbreak in modern history, with over 1 million reported cases.
+The United Nations says 10,000 people have died so far in the war in the region’s poorest country, and three out of four Yemenis - 22 million civilians - need relief aid.
+The conflict has caused the worst cholera outbreak in modern history, with more than 1 million reported cases.

 Last year, when the Houthis fired missiles at Riyadh which were intercepted without doing damage, the Arab coalition responded by shutting Yemen’s airports and ports, a blockade that the United Nations said raised the prospect of mass starvation before it was partially lifted.